 I made this fresh corn salad for a recent cookout, and everything in it is currently in season.
-I like it with fresh crunchy corn, but I bet it would be amazing if you sauteed the corn first.
+I like it with fresh crunchy corn, but I bet it would be amazing if you sautéed the corn first.
 Give it a try and let me know what you think!

-Fresh Corn Salad
+Corn Off the Cob Salad

-3 tablespoons white wine vinegar
+- 3 tablespoons white wine vinegar

-2 teaspoons kosher salt
+- 2 teaspoons kosher salt

-1/4 cup extra virgin olive oil
+- 1/4 cup extra virgin olive oil